dataspecer/ds-wdoi/docs/progress.md

   - Search service is implemented using elastic search.
       - The ES contains aliases and labels
       - When descriptions were part of the ES, it somehow intruded the search with classes that I would not expect.
+      - The search does two queries - phrase_prefix and best_fields - in order to include all the relevant results.
+        - But another problem was sorting it - so far I use interleaving because prefix always outscored the best_fields even thought best_fields had more meaningful results.
   - The main part is in Node js
     - It loads all the data into the server and keeps them in memory.
     - This time I use only subject of and value of constraints to assign properties to classes